popcord/Tensor.art-Scraper/README.md

 # Web Scraping and JSON Data Extraction

-This Python script automates the process of scraping models and/or loras from [Tensor.art](https://tensor.art/), extracting relevant data, and storing it in a JSON file.
+This Python script automates the process of scraping models and/or LORAs from [Tensor.art](https://tensor.art/), extracting relevant data, and storing it in a JSON file.

 ## Description